-People often speaks about that the market fell one day, or that the market jumped other day.
+People often speak about that the market fell one day, or that the market jumped another day.
 However, if you read the stock table, you will realize that not all stocks rose or fell.
 There were some which moved in the opposite direction.
 This market means an Index.

 In this article

 - What is an Index?

 - How are Indices formed ?

 - What are the different types of Indices in India?